Gammazoid/Euclid/README.md

 # Euclid
-A rotation-invariant shape recognition system
+A rotation-invariant shape recognition system using functional regression